Almost dominant generalized slices and convolution diagrams over them

 \ssec{Int}{Acknowledgements} We would like to thank Hiraku Nakajima for lots of explanations especially on the material of Section~\ref{application}.
 The main idea in the proof of Theorem~\ref{theo_covering_min} belongs to Hiraku Nakajima.
 We would also like to thank our advisor Michael Finkelberg for many helpful discussions and numerous explanations.
 We would also like to thank Alexander Braverman, Dinakar Muthiah and Alex Weekes for helpful discussions, suggestions and comments.
 We are gratefull to Dinakar Muthiah for explaining us the modification of the proof of Theorem~\ref{affine_fibr} that (potentially) works in any charactersistic (our original proof used the fact that the characteristic of the base field is $0$).
+We would like to thank the anonymous referee for carefull proofreading of the text, very usefull comments and suggestions, in particular for strengthening our original version of Theorem~\ref{poiss_structure}.
 V.K. was partially supported by the grant RSF 19-11-00056.